noelmace/blog-posts-and-stuff/mocha-shared-behaviors/index.md

 Now, this shared behavior isn't isolated anymore.
 And it's simple :kiss:!

-Not being able test every aspect of the behavior, or define an order, spec description, setup and tear down, could be an important downside for some use cases.
+Not being able to test every aspect of the behavior, or define an order, spec description, setup and tear down, could be an important downside for some use cases.
 Yet, in my opinion, this isn't really needed as often as you may think.

 This approach is often my preference.
 It's simple, explicit **and** permits definition of shared behaviors in separate files.